mahimaarora2208/software_development_for_robotics/week_2/accelerated_3_5/readme.md

 make
 Run program: ./app/shell-app
 ```
-This will output the program in GraddeCourse.cpp on the terminal.
+This will output the program in TrackGrades.cpp on the terminal.

+Enter number of students eg. 2
+Enter name of one student eg. Mahima
+Enter five makes for hw and press enter after each score eg. 45 --> enter --> 67 --> enter and so on.
+At the end it will display marks for the student with their name.

 ## Working with VSC IDE ##
 To view the output and code in VSC, simply open folder.
 You will then be able to view the source code.
 In the code, grades as well as number of students are hardcoded instead of user input as nothing was specified in the question.
 The UML file is also attached with the package.

-To run the code on vsc, open GradeCourse.cpp file and click "run".
+To run the code on vsc, open TrackGrades.cpp file and click "run".
 ## Plugins
 - Google C++ Sytle